Adverb Clauses of Condition and Concession: Understanding the Basics

 Question 1 of 11

-1. What is an adverb clause of concession?
+1. Which of the following is an example of an adverb clause of concession?

 Question 1 of 11